Ani Nath Shahdeo

 Ani Nath Shahdeo was Nagvanshi king in 17th century.
 He was king of Barkagarh estate.
 He founded his capital at Satrangi near Subarnarekha river.
 He built Jagannath temple in 1691.
 He established Hat i.e. market at that place which is now known as Hatia.

-Personal life and Family
+Personal life

 He was son of king Ram Shah and Mukta Devi.
 He was younger brother of king Raghunath Shah.
 He married the daughter of king of Rewa.